098765d/dualPredictor/README.md

 ## 3. Quick Start

+Note: Results are synthetic and for demonstration purposes only

 **Step 0.
 Prepare your Dataset:** Prepare the X_train, X_test, y_train, y_test

 **Step 1.
 Import the Package:** Import the dualPredictor package into your Python environment.